Complexity classification of local Hamiltonian problems: More general models

 We take two copies of this gadget, labelled with triples $(1,2,3)$ and $(4,5,6)$, and effectively project into this lowest energy subspace using Corollary~\ref{cor:zerothorder} to obtain a logical 2-qubit space.
 By applying $H$ interactions across different pairs of physical qubits we can make effective interactions

 where we use ``$\mapsto$'' to denote a physical interaction implying an effective interaction.
-Therefore, for any $\alpha\notin \{0,1\}$, by taking linear combinations of these interactions we can make the individual interactions $XX$ and $YY$, so we can make $XX+YY$ and hence get $\qma$-completeness.
+Therefore, for any $\alpha\notin \{0,1\}$, by taking linear combinations of these interactions we can make the individual interactions $XX$ and $YY$ on the logical qubits, so we can make $XX+YY$ and hence get $\qma$-completeness.